Tong Zeng: "Blood sampling event" for genetical research in the 1990s

 The Human Genome Project was instituted by the United States's National Institutes of Health in the 1990s.
 The genetic blood sampling project of "Model and Analysis of Mortality of the Elderly" was implemented in Association of Aging where Tong Zeng was an employee.
-Tong objected to the collection of blood samples from the elderly，he blocked a blood collection project that cooperated between Chinese and American institutions to study the genetic genes responsible for the death of the elderly， and he was subsequently expelled from the association.
+Tong objected to the collection of blood samples from the elderly, he blocked a blood collection project that cooperated between Chinese and American institutions to study the genetic genes responsible for the death of the elderly, and he was subsequently expelled from the association.
 The Association of Aging subsequently sued three Chinese media companies that supported Tong Zeng.
 The lawsuits were unsuccessful.
 Meanwhile, In 1998, Ms. Xiong Lei, a Chinese journalist who interviewed and reported on Tong Zeng, also investigated other projects to collect Chinese genetic genes, and for this reason, published reports in multiple media that shared the views of Tong Zeng.
 However, Chinese officials differ from Tong Zeng and Xiong Lei in their views and attitudes.
 They believe that there is no problem with Sino American institutional cooperation projects.
 John Pomfret (journalist) of the Washington Post, wrote a long story about this.

 A book published in 2003

-In October 2003 Tong Zeng published the book The Last Line of Defense in which he postulated a conspiracy theory that the 2002–2004 SARS outbreak was artificially manufactured in a laboratory was a genetic weapon used against the Chinese people.
-His views were rejected by Chinese health experts and scientists including Zhong Nanshan and Yang Huanming.
+In October 2003 Tong Zeng published the book The Last Line of Defense in which he posed that the 2002–2004 SARS outbreak was artificially manufactured in a laboratory was a genetic weapon used against the Chinese people.
+Tong Zeng's book immediately sparked discussion in many Internet forums and chat rooms in China.
+His views were also rejected by Chinese health experts and scientists including Zhong Nanshan and Yang Huanming.
 The Nanjing CDC, China's official agency, was also interviewed to oppose Tong Zeng's view.
-In February, 2004, the New Republic, an American liberal weekly, also questioned Tong Zeng's view.
+In February, 2004, the New Republic, an American liberal weekly, also said Tong Zeng's book published in 2003 is conspiracy theory.
+Tong's view may be the view of a few people, but his influence is to rationalize people's behavior of eating wild animals.
+A doctoral thesis by Nicolaus Copernicus University in Torun, Poland also expressed another view that the China Publishing House agreed to publish this book on Tong Zeng, which also indicates a certain degree of need for the Chinese government.

 The mainstream opinion of WHO is that SARS was transmitted to humans from the animal kingdom.
 SARS was effectively "controlled" without an outbreak.
 In May 2005, the WHO announced that SARS had been eradicated.
-However, Shortly after the publication of Tong Zeng's book, The Lancet published an article with a similar perspective to that of Tong Zeng, "SARS coronavirus has the potential to be employed as a weapon targeted at military units."
+However, shortly after the publication of Tong Zeng's book, The Lancet published an article with a similar perspective to that of Tong Zeng, "SARS coronavirus has the potential to be employed as a weapon targeted at military units."